University of Utah Assistant/ Associate/ Professor in Salt Lake City, Utah

 New Position to Begin August 15, 2018

-The University of Utah College of Engineering has grown significantly in the past decade.
-It graduates more than 950 students per year, and does more than $80 M of externally-funded engineering research per year.
-The University of Utah is located in Salt Lake City at the foot of the Wasatch Mountains.
-Adjacent to the campus is Research Park, home to more than 50 businesses with close research and operational ties to the University.
-The University of Utah consistently ranks among the top academic institutions for creating startup companies based on university technology.
+The University of Utah is located in Salt Lake City, site of the 2002 Winter Olympics, at the foot of the Wasatch Mountains.
+Adjacent to the campus is a Research Park, home to more than 50 businesses with close research and operational ties to the University.
+It consistently ranks among the top academic institutions for creating startup companies based on university technology.
 Salt Lake City is the state capital and home to many businesses and nonprofit organizations.
 It is known as a hotbed for technology-oriented business startups that provide great opportunities for student learning and research.
-Salt Lake City has four distinct seasons, including mild winters and warm summers, and offers excellent opportunities for outdoor recreation, including easy access to the mountains, the Red Rock Country of the Colorado Plateau, and eight national parks.
-The State of Utah has been recognized numerous times as a top state for business and careers.
+The metropolitan area has a population of approximately 1.1 million residents and is a major urban center in the intermountain west.
+Salt Lake City has extensive arts and cultural activities and a major airport close to downtown.
+It is at the foot of the Rocky Mountains and has four distinct seasons, including mild winters and warm summers, and offers excellent opportunities for outdoor recreation, including easy access to the mountains, the red rock country of the Colorado Plateau, and eight national parks.
+The state of Utah has been recognized numerous times as a top state for business and careers.

-The initial screening of applicants will begin on December 1, 2017 and continue until the position is filled.
+The initial screening of applicants will begin on December 1, 2017 and continue until the positions are filled.
+Successful applicants may begin at the start August 15, 2018.
 Electronic application materials should include a cover letter, curriculum vitae, research statement, teaching statement, and contact information for three references.
-Questions may be directed to the chair of the search committee, Pedro Romero (firstname.lastname@example.org).
-Please submit all application materials through this website.
+Questions may be directed to the chair of the search committee, Luther McDonald (firstname.lastname@example.org).

 The University of Utah is an Affirmative Action/Equal Opportunity employer and does not discriminate based upon race, national origin, color, religion, sex, age, sexual orientation, gender identity/expression, status as a person with a disability, genetic information, or Protected Veteran status.
 Individuals from historically underrepresented groups, such as minorities, women, qualified persons with disabilities and protected veterans are encouraged to apply.
 Veterans’ preference is extended to qualified applicants, upon request and consistent with University policy and Utah state law.
 Upon request, reasonable accommodations in the application process will be provided to individuals with disabilities.
 To inquire about the University’s nondiscrimination or affirmative action policies or to request disability accommodation, please contact: Director, Office of Equal Opportunity and Affirmative Action, 201 S. Presidents Circle, Rm 135, (801) 581-8365.